shinchan725/greedy_and_dynamic_programming/README.md

 - **Greedy Choice Property**: A global optimum can be achieved by choosing local optimums.
 - **Optimal Substructure**: The optimal solution to the problem contains optimal solutions to its subproblems.

+  ## Types
 - **Pure Greedy**: they always make the greedy choice and that alone gives the optimal solution.
+- **Orthogonal Greedy**:Iteratively selects best feature/function with highest correlation to residual.
+- **Relaxed Greedy**:choices are made with some flexibility - may allow corrections or limited backtracking if needed.

 ## When to Use?